Solution & technology

 1 septiembre 2015

-The solar production forecasts several days in advance are based on weather forecasts and a refined modelling of the power plant itself.
+The solar power forecasting several days in advance are based on weather forecasts and a refined modelling of the power plant itself.

 The figure 1 compare the actual production to the one forecast two days before.
 One can see gaps which correspond to cloudy spells that had not been anticipated.
 This type of rapid and local fluctuations of the cloud cover cannot be predicted by the weather models.